Font size: +

 San Francisco 2

 HOME-SF is a local density bonus program for developers constructing mixed-income housing in certain areas of San Francisco.
 Under HOME-SF, 20 to 30 percent of the units in a new housing project must be affordable to low-, middle-, and moderate-income families and individuals.
-HOME-SF residential developments are also required to place a strong emphasis on ground floor retail, which can make for greater convenience for the elderly.
+HOME-SF residential developments are also required to place a strong emphasis on ground-floor retail, which can make for greater convenience for the elderly.

 When applying for an apartment built under the HOME-SF guidelines, the income for every member living in the apartment is considered.
-To qualify for the program's very-low-income requirements, the household collectively needs to earn less than 55 percent of San Francisco's Area Median Income.
+To qualify for the program's very low-income requirements, the household collectively needs to earn less than 55 percent of San Francisco's Area Median Income.

-Additional Services for Low Income Seniors in San Francisco, CA
+Additional Services for Low-Income Seniors in San Francisco, CA

 San Francisco 3

 There are several resources that every low-income senior in San Francisco can access that can add value and convenience to their lives.
 For instance, The San Francisco Human Services Agency's Department of Disability and Aging Services (DAS) has a variety of programs designed to promote health, safety, and independence for older adults, veterans, and people with disabilities.
-Some of the programs include home-delivered meals and groceries, congregate nutrition programs, the Choosing Healthy Appetizing Meal Plan Solutions for Seniors (CHAMPSS) program, CalFresh food assistance, legal services, tax help, community activities, and more.
+Some of the programs include home-delivered meals and groceries, congregate nutrition programs, the Choosing Healthy Appetizing Meal Plan Solutions for Seniors (CHAMPS) program, CalFresh food assistance, legal services, tax help, community activities, and more.

-Low income seniors aged 65 and over can also ride the city's Muni bus, rail or cable car systems for free.
-Other beneficial resources for low income seniors in San Fran include, but are not limited to:
+Low-income seniors aged 65 and over can also ride the city's Muni bus, rail, or cable car systems for free.
+Other beneficial resources for low-income seniors in San Fran include but are not limited to:

-Tips for Applying for Low Income Housing Programs for Seniors
+Tips for Applying for Low-Income Housing Programs for Seniors

 San Francisco 4